 Program Requirements:

 (Show the complete new or revised curriculum as it should appear in the Course Catalog.
 If this is a revision, be sure to indicate the changes being made to the current curriculum and include a complete side-by-side comparison of the credit distribution before and after the proposed change.
 If this is a change to an honors program, be sure that the honors degree language is included.)
 See example of side by side.

+Side-By-Side

 MASTER OF ACCOUNTING PRACTICE